Doula Certification Renewals Requirements & application to keep your certification current

 Requirements

-• Confirm that you have been active in the field as a doula, educator, or related service provider (volunteer work meets the definition of "active").
+• Confirm you have been active in the field as a doula, educator, or related service provider (volunteer work meets the definition of "active").

 • Pay the renewal fee.